jotavejv/stylish-log/README.md

 ![demo1](demo1.png "Basic example, single messages")

-You can pass how many values you want to **debug methods**, if you have more than just one, the first *string** message becames a "label message" for your log.
+You can pass how many values you want to **debug methods**, if you have more than just one, the first *string* message becomes a *"label message"* for your log.
 Take a look:

 ```js